onyango-granton/Ascii-Art-On-Stylized-Webpage/README.md

-## Ascii Art Output
+## ASCII-ART-WEB
-The ASCII Art Output is a program written to generate ASCII art from a given string or its specified substring and writes the output to a file.
+The ASCII Art Web is a program written to generate ASCII art from a given string or its specified substring and writes the output to a webpage
 The format of the input received as arguments is:
 ```
 Usage: go run .
-[OPTION] [STRING] [BANNER]
-EX: go run . --output=<fileName.txt> something standard
 ```
 ## NOTE
 1. This program builds on the ASCII Art from  **[ASCII-REPOSITORY](https://learn.zone01kisumu.ke/git/wyonyango/ascii-art.git)**